 - The Leech, a polymath hybrid of crime investigator and barber-surgeon that is able to act as support at low levels and scroll-slinging caster at mid levels.

 - The Thief, incorporating a mixture of ACKS thief skills and AD&D backstabbing progression in order to better emulate the likes of Gray Mouser and Inej Ghafa.

 - The Holmes Magic-User, straight out of Holmes' Blue Box, for use with OSE, with his unique take on this B/X classic that solves the magic-users low-level struggles with the ability to scribe scrolls.

 - The Witch, able to pull from both arcane and divine spell lists in their unique capacity as straddling the line between faith and the occult.

-The product this was made for, Old-School Essentials, can be found for free here: https://www.drivethrurpg.com/product/272802/OldSchool-Essentials-Basic-Rules; you can find the rules for higher levels here if you need them.
+The product this was made for Old-School Essentials, which can be found for free here: https://www.drivethrurpg.com/product/272802/OldSchool-Essentials-Basic-Rules; you can find the rules for higher levels here if you need them.

 This is meant to be entirely compatible with the core rules, and does not require the Advanced Genre rules to play.
 Please enjoy my humble submission.

 Click download now to get access to the following files:

 Log in with itch.io to leave a comment.

 Fighters advance both attacks and saves by two points every three levels of experience, not each level.
 So, in other words, over the course of going from level 1-4, you can see that fighters go from an attack bonus of +1 to +3 (so an improvement of two points), and their saving throw target goes from 14 to 12 (so an improvement of two points).